victorpu/SAS_Hill_Climb/README.md

 Table1.R: It generates Table 1 to compare hill_climb, hill_climb_GSS, sparse Kmeans and IFPCA under the regime in section 4.1.

 Table1_IFPCA.m: This is a Matlab code which performs sparse clustering using IFPCA on the datasets in section 4.1.
-(We obtained the codes from J. Jin and W. Wang (2014), which can also be downloaded from http://www.stat.cmu.edu/~jiashun/Research/software/HCClustering.)
+(We obtained the code "ifpca.m" from J. Jin and W. Wang (2014), which can also be downloaded from http://www.stat.cmu.edu/~jiashun/Research/software/HCClustering.)

 Table2.R: It generates Table 2 to compare hill_climb, hill_climb_GSS, sparse Kmeans and IFPCA under the regime in section 4.2.